-'Group Service Company' or 'BSerL' Barclays Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.
+'Group Service Company' or 'BSerL' or 'BX' or 'Barclays Execution Services' Barclays Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.

 'Guarantee' Unless otherwise described, an undertaking by a third party to pay a creditor should a debtor fail to do so.
 It is a form of credit substitution.